-The program narrative should address the following selection criteria: (1) description of the policy and research questions, (2) study design and implementation, (3) potential impact, and (4) capabilities/competencies.
+The program narrative should address the following selection criteria: (1) description of the policy and research questions; (2) project design and implementation; (3) potential impact; and (4) capabilities/ competencies.
 The applicant should clearly delineate the connections between and among each of these sections.
-For example, the project design section should clearly explain how the program's structure and activities will respond to the problem statement identified in the previous section.
+For example, the project design section should clearly explain how the program's structure and activities will respond to the policy and research questions identified in the previous section.